Haghrah/PyIT2FLS/docs/_generated/pyit2fls.rst

 Example 8: Learning From Input/Output Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this example, we will train fuzzy models using input/output data.
-PyIT2FLS provides four types of models for this purpose: T1Mamdani_ML, T1TSK_ML, IT2Mamdani_ML, and IT2TSK_ML.
-First, we will create some data based on a mathematical model and then add noise to it.
+PyIT2FLS provides four types of models for this purpose: *IT2TSK_ML*, *IT2Mamdani_ML*, *T1TSK_ML*, and *T1Mamdani_ML*.
+First, we will generate data based on a mathematical model and then add noise to it.
 Next, we will fit the data using different models and compare their performance.
-Fuzzy systems are expected to perform well when handling noisy and uncertain data.
-Therefore, we anticipate that the output will closely resemble the original mathematical model.
+Fuzzy systems are expected to perform well when handling noisy and uncertain data; therefore, we anticipate that the output will closely resemble the original mathematical model.

 .. code-block:: python